vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - All configuration files for core applications, documentation and flings are stored on GitHub with changes committed there before being applied to servers.
 - Each VM tier has an updated snapshot on Digital Ocean for easy deployment to horizontally scale, or to replace failed systems quickly.

+## Monitoring

+We monitor the health and availability of our infrastructure in a few different ways.

+### Uptime Kuma

+This powers our [status.vmst.io](https://status.vmst.io) page.
+It runs on a dedicated VM for this purpose, with it's own Nginx frontend.
+In addition to providing a page for members to check when there might be issues, it actively alerts our team in our internal Slack to any issues.

+For more information on this topic please see our [Monitoring](/monitoring) page.

+### Digital Ocean

+We use integrated metrics monitoring available through Digital Ocean to monitor and alert based CPU, memory, disk and other performance metrics of the host virtual machine and managed database systems.
+These alerts are sent to our internal Slack.

+We also have active monitoring of the worldwide accessibility of our web frontends.
+These alerts are sent to our internal Slack and to the email of our server administrators.

+### Prometheus & Grafana

+We have a self-hosted instance of Prometheus which collects metrics from Mastodon via it's integrated StatsD system.
+Grafana is used to visualize the metrics on dashboards.

+These dashboards are only used by our team, and are currently not publicly accessible.